-Finding sound strategies for localization inside of China — regardless if focusing on mobile apps, software, or text and media for web pages — is vital for any foreign business or startup searching for commercial success.
+Finding sound digital media localization strategies for China — regardless if focusing on mobile apps, software, or text and media for web pages — is vital for any foreign business or startup searching for commercial success.
 By working with Chinese translation services that focus on app, software and website localization, companies can increase their chances of implementing a fruitful digital business strategy in China.

 The demand for an experienced translation localization team able to traverse the technical and regulatory complexities that come with a Chinese localization project is booming right now.
 According to forecasts taken from Statista’s Digital Economy Compass, this trend will only likely increase in the future, as China is set to overtake the U. S. as the world’s largest digital economy.